 0-Day: A zero-day vulnerability is an undisclosed flaw that hackers can exploit.
 It’s called 0-day because it is not publicly reported or announced before becoming active.

 Exploit: A threat made real via a successful attack on an existing vulnerability.
-Also refers to software that is developed to target the loopholes on a particular device.

 Other Important Terms

-Botnet: A number of Internet connected devices that are running one or more bots.
+Botnet: A number of Internet-connected devices that are running one or more bots.
 Botnets are used to perform distributed denial of service attacks, send spam, and steal data.

 Containment: The process of stopping the spread of malware, and preventing further damage to hosts.

 Endpoint: A security approach to the protection of computer networks that are remotely bridged to client devices.
-Devices that are not in compliance can thereby be provisioned with limited access.

 Payload: The part of the malware program that actually does the damage.